rumq/java-springboot-course/pages/common-class-notes-learners.md

 - In the discussion we have to run the demo related, and write what we understand form it.
 - [Discussion epic](https://github.com/rumq/java-springboot-course/discussions/30)

+## 05 Dec 22, Friday

+**Spring boot**

+We ran the simple app on Visual Studio

+## 06 Dec 22, Friday

+**Spring boot**

+**Today we are running Demo03WebApplication.**
+- We gave a look at the logs after running the program.
+  - From the logs we can see that in this appication we have an embedded Tomcat server and the server port number.
+The default port number is 8080, but in this case it is 8111.
+If you go inside the project to the application.properties file, you can see that in there we have define the port number `server.port=8111`
+  -  Make sure to stop the application before running it again, otherwise we will get an error that the port is already being used.
+We can only use one port (otherwise if two application send a request to the same the server port, the server won't know in which application should it send the response of the request.)
+  -  if we go to google and type `localhost:8111` we will see a "hello world" page.
+If you see inside the index.html file, you can see a piece of html code which builds this "hello world" page.

 > [Home](../README.md)